Laser Reballing Service

-Retronix sets a new benchmark with the introduction of the most advanced and reliable laser reballing process.
+Retronix sets a new benchmark with the most advanced and reliable laser reballing process.

-Retronix have installed a new top of the line system which will set a new benchmark for an advanced and reliable laser reballing service.
+Retronix have installed a top of the line system which will set a benchmark for an advanced and reliable laser reballing service.

 FEATURES & BENEFITS

 - Flux-free reflow with laser

 - No additional reflow required

 - Solder-ball diameter from – 250µm to 760µm